 A CSR Adventure

-We were contacted in the summer of last year by our customer who had owned a stunning C4S with a sublime sports exhaust for a number of years but had drawn a blank of how and what to replace it with.
-His garage had always had one of Stuttgarts finest inside but after having 4S which had every box ticked for his requirements, he was finding it a difficult machine to replace.
+We were contacted in the summer of last year by our client who had owned a stunning C4S with a sublime sports exhaust for a number of years but had drawn a blank of how and what to replace it with.
+His garage had always had one of Stuttgart’s finest inside but after having 4S which had every box ticked for his requirements, he was finding it a difficult machine to replace.
 The 997 Turbo was considered but discounted for being too fast for road use in his circumstances, 997 GT3 a good option but beginning to creep in price and undamaged examples are very hard to come by.
-Even 991 and late Gen2 997’s were test driven and didn’t quite hit the mark for what he wanted.
+Even 991 and late Gen2 997’s were test-driven and didn’t quite hit the mark for what he wanted.

-A few weeks later a stunning Atlas Grey 997 C2S arrived in the showroom ticking all of the options required, a deal was agreed to take in the 996 as a part exchange and our customer was the proud owner of a factory stock 997.
-As winter had just set in, it was agreed the car would be run over the end of the year and early spring in order to live with the car and really understand where he felt its areas of improvements could lay and where the CSR modifications would work best.
+A few weeks later a stunning Atlas Grey 997 C2S arrived in the showroom ticking all of the options required, a deal was agreed to take in the 996 as a part exchange and our client was the proud owner of a factory stock 997.
+As winter had just set in, it was agreed the car would be run over at the end of the year and early spring in order to live with the car and really understand where he felt its areas of improvements could lay and where the CSR modifications would work best.

 In April the final specification of ‘his’ CSR was finalised and the initial deposit for work paid for and the car scheduled into the workshop for a slot later that month.
-As one of the requirements of the car was that it didn’t need be used on track the build was tailored towards his needs and therefore a fast road set up most sensible for the ethos of the build.
+As one of the requirements of the car was that it didn’t need to be used on track the build was tailored towards his needs and therefore a fast road set up most sensible for the ethos of the build.

 As a final finishing touch, it was decided that a genuine set of Tequipment Fuchs would really set the car off.